jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 {.r-stretch}

 {{% note %}}
 These rapid feedback and delivery cycles don’t just benefit an organization’s end users; they are crucial to keeping developers happy, engaged, and in an uninterrupted state of flow.
-So what's the ideal duration?
 {{% /note %}}

 ---